Saint-Jimmy-13/Arduino_MIDI_Keyboard/source_v2/README.md

 ###### You need to have FluidSynth installed!
     sudo apt-get install fluidsynth

-1. Flash the keyboard_listener on the Arduino make -f linear_listener.mk linear_keyboard_listener.hex
+1. Flash the keyboard_listener on the Arduino. make -f linear_listener.mk linear_keyboard_listener.hex

-2. Compile and start the midi_player
+2. Compile and start the midi_player.
     make -f player.mk
     ./midi_player